dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 ### Inject IWebHostEnvironment into the Startup class

-Inject <xref:Microsoft.AspNetCore.Hosting.IWebHostEnvironment> into the `Startup` constructor and assign the service to a field for use throughout the `Startup` class.
+Inject <xref:Microsoft.AspNetCore.Hosting.IWebHostEnvironment> into the `Startup` constructor.
 This approach is useful when the app requires configuring `Startup` for only a few environments with minimal code differences per environment.

 In the following example: